 - Yes Peas - New are these pea chips by Yes Peas!
 Our store had a Himalayan salt flavor.

 - Acai Bowls - These make a great snack or even breakfast!
 You can also make your own homemade acai bowls quite easily!

 Click here to view my gluten free cookie and gluten free dessert bar recipes.

-- Sejoyia Lemon Crisps - These are a delicious light cookie our whole family loved.
+- Sejoyia Lemon Crisps - These are delicious light cookies our whole family loved.
 They are super thin, so they have fewer calories.

 - Sun Tropics Coconut Rolls - These are my all-time favorite cookie, now in a gluten free version.
 They also come in a salted caramel flavor!!

 - Tates Bake Shop - Tate's Gluten Free Cookies.
-These are a great cookie.
-I also think Tate's makes these under the Trader Joe's label as well.
+These are great cookies.
+I also think Tate makes these under the Trader Joe's label as well.
 Our Costco is sold out of these Tate's Gluten Free Cookies, but you CAN find these under Trader Joe's private label.

 - Nothin But - Nothinbut Granola Cookies.
 These gluten free cookies look like they would be great for a school lunch box.

 - Coco-Roons - Certified Gluten Free Coco-Roons Cookies.
 These raw treats are healthy and delicious.
 My kids love the lemon flavor best.

 Costco Gluten Free Crackers